Just In Time

 The fog-laden evening chilled him to the bone as he stood beneath the street lamp.

-The juxtaposing hard soft glow of the lamps created an eerie duality of light on the street.
+The juxtaposing hard-soft glow of the lamps created an eerie duality of light on the street.
 The long

-shadows dancing in the wind blown lamplight.
+shadows dancing in the wind-blown lamplight.
 The headlights shine on him briefly as the vehicle passes.

 He checked his watch and pulled his cloak tighter against the cold.

 The ache in his back.
-He leaned over and touches his toes to stretch the muscles, then placed his hands in the small of his back and leaned back, as far as he could.
+He leaned over and touched his toes to stretch the muscles, then placed his hands in the small of his back and leaned back, as far as he could.

 The pop was almost audible as his spine realigned.